GPStR’s must be fully registered with the GMC before they start a general practice attachment in order to be eligible to receive a salary.

 Chronic disease is nurse led.
 Most of the same day ‘urgent’ cases are seen by nurse practitioners.
 We provide child health surveillance and minor surgery.
 As you would expect we are represented at Health East Clinical Commissioning Group meetings, clinical leads and prescribing leads meetings.

 The personal interests of the GPs include sailing, skiing, fencing (the type with swords!), DIY and documentary watching.
 As a practice we like to socialise together when opportunities arise and the Partners host at least two practice events annually to which staff’s partners are invited.

 If you have any queries prior to making a decision about whether or not to choose the practice for your training please do not hesitate to contact practice manager Michelle Kears email@example.com or Dr Rav Lall firstname.lastname@example.org.
 Our practice website ishttp://www.alexandracrestviewsurgeries.co.uk

 Dr Hitesh Kumar Associate Trainer

-There are pockets of deprivation within the practice area.
+There are some pockets of deprivation within the practice area.
 We offer the full range of GP services with all partners carrying out minor surgery, child health surveillance, maternity and contraceptive care.
 We consistently achieve higher targets for immunisations and smears and our experienced nursing team offer Long-Term Condition care and review appointments as well as travel advice and hormone injections.

 The practice achieves high returns on the Quality and Outcomes Framework.
 We operate a personalised list system for the purposes of patients having a named, accountable doctor but patients are free to choose who they see though we ask them to keep seeing the same GP regarding a particular problem for continuity of care.

-All practice staff are committed to delivering a high quality of patient centred care recognising the need for effective teamwork.
+All practice staff are committed to delivering a high quality of patient-centred care recognising the need for effective teamwork.